ROSRider/rosrider_doc/docs/IMAGE.md

-This package contains launch files to launch camera, and image processing node for image rectification.

-Also example nodes which use OpenCV, for autonomous lane following
+This package contains launch files to launch camera, and image processing node for image rectification, also example nodes which use OpenCV, for autonomous lane following

 - `color_filter`
 - `lane_filter`
 - `homography_calibration`
 - `birds_eye_filter`

 ### color_filter